What is short sleeper syndrome?

-Short sleeper syndrome (SSS) is a sleep disorder characterized by sleeping for fewer than six hours each night.
+Short sleeper syndrome (SSS) is a sleep condition characterized by sleeping for fewer than six hours each night.
 Most adults need seven or more hours of sleep each night to feel rested in the morning.
-Those with SSS, however, can function normally throughout the day despite little sleep.
+Those with SSS, however, can function normally throughout the day despite less sleep.
 They don’t need to take naps or sleep more than normal to recover from lack of sleep.
+These individuals are different from those short sleepers who choose to limit their sleep.

 People with SSS sleep fewer than six hours each night and are still able to function well throughout the day.
 They can perform well at work or school despite their short sleep duration.
 Additionally, they don’t feel the need to take naps or sleep more on the weekends.